ClinicInThePark/docs/005-skills.md

 8. My plan on learning is to utilize as much online resources as possible, such as CodeAcademy (for CSS and PHP) and Eloquent JavaScript (a free ebook).
 I plan on going through two sections on CodeAcademy and two chapters on Eloquent JavaScript per day.
 Anytime I run into any struggles or have any questions I will use stackoverflow.com to help me.

 9. I will communicate my learning to my team by also sharing on a document of what I have been working on, what I've learned, what interesting things that I learned that could be essential to other team members, and what questions I have (if any).

+## Team Member Name: Eric Acampora

+1. Name: Eric Acampora

+2. How well can you code? "pretty good"

+3. HTML: "lots and lots"
+   CSS: "lots and lots"
+   MySQL: "lots and lots"
+   PHP: "a couple times"
+   CakePHP Framework: "never heard of it"
+   JavaScript: "a couple times"

+4. Need to learn how to use CakePHP framework, and refresh myself on all languages being used.

+5. I will dedicate roughly 20 to 30 hours over the next two weeks in preparation for execution.

+6. I will be setting aside time on evenings from 8:00 to 11:00 PM.
+I will also set aside arbitrary times during weekends to continue preparation.

+7. All preparation will be done at my home work station, which is quiet and comfortable.
+I learn best there.

+8. I will be going through the official CakePHP documentation located at http://book.cakephp.org/2.0/en/tutorials-and-examples.html, as well as refreshing myself on PHP and JavaScript with these tutorials from TheNewBoston, respectively: https://www.youtube.com/playlist?list=PL442FA2C127377F07 and https://www.youtube.com/playlist?list=PL46F0A159EC02DF82.
+I have used TheNewBoston tutorials in the past with much success.

+9. I will share a document with my team in which I will share my progress, as well as highlight important things that will be helpful for all of us to know as we begin execution of the project.